GabraxVolz1/AML_FinalProject_SubLearning/README.md

 # Subliminal Learning via Prompt-Design ICL
-Expanding Section 5.2 of the “Subliminal Learning” paper to test whether different prompt designs in in‑context learning (ICL) can activate covert preference signals in students.
+This Project was carried out for the Advanced Machine Learning course (Sapienza 2025-26) by Gabriele Volzone, Expanding Section 5.2 of the “Subliminal Learning: Language Models transmit behavioral traits via hidden signals in data” paper to test whether different prompt designs in in‑context learning (ICL) can activate covert preference signals in student models.

-- Original paper we extend: Subliminal Learning ([arxiv:2507.14805](https://arxiv.org/pdf/2507.14805)) — Section 5.2 tests ICL by varying the number of examples only.
+- Original paper we extend: “Subliminal Learning: Language Models transmit behavioral traits via hidden signals in data” ([arxiv:2507.14805](https://arxiv.org/pdf/2507.14805)) — Section 5.2
-- New evidence we follow: Prompt-design ICL study (Sep 2025) ([arxiv:2509.23501](https://www.arxiv.org/pdf/2509.23501)), which shows that different ICL prompt designs can improve performance.
+- Prior related project: “Subliminal Learning: Extending In-Context Mechanisms” by Matteo Migliarini ([repo](https://github.com/Mamiglia/subliminal-learning.git)), where continuing the teacher’s dialogue (roleplay) showed strong effects; this design is also highlighted as a top performer in the prompt-design paper below.
-- Prior related project: “Role-assumed replay” by Migliarini ([repo](https://github.com/Mamiglia/subliminal-learning.git)), where continuing the teacher’s dialogue (roleplay) showed strong effects; this design is also highlighted as a top performer in the prompt-design paper.
+- New evidence we follow: “The Impact of Role Design in In-Context Learning for Large Language Models” ([arxiv:2509.23501](https://www.arxiv.org/pdf/2509.23501)), which shows that different ICL prompt designs can improve performance.

 Our contribution: We keep the original subliminal-learning task and teacher setup (numeric sequences, covert animal preference via system prompt), but we replace the “ICL vs roleplay” dichotomy with a unified runner that evaluates multiple prompt designs.
 In particular, we test:
 - fewU: single user message with inline Q:/A: examples (drawn from teacher conversations) followed by the strict animal question.